-What Happens if Someone Violates a Restraining Order?
+What Happens if You Violate a Restraining Order?

 The law related to a criminal restraining order violation is found in ORS 33.065, which details contempt of court.
 The possible sentencing related to a conviction is found in ORS 33.105.

 Typical Bail Amount for Restraining Order Violations

 From a procedural standpoint, after an arrest, the defendant will get the opportunity to post bail.
 In many instances for restraining order violations, that bail amount will be set at $5,000, which means that if the defendant pays $500 (10%) they will be released.
 If the defendant fails to show up for court, then the court will go after the person who paid the $500 for the remaining $4,500 (the other 90% of the bail amount).

 Before or after posting bail, the defendant will receive notice of arraignment, wherein the defendant will be asked to state their position (guilty, not guilty, no contest).
 Thereafter, the court will set additional dates for future court hearings.

 The biggest question that the defendant likely has is in regards to the consequences of a restraining order violation.
 The vast majority of the time, restraining order violations result in probation for 12 to 18 months, and possibly a requirement that the defendant enroll in domestic violence classes.
 In addition, the court will likely order the defendant to pay costs and expenses.